-Its first edition, cut and pasted using typewriters and Letraset, rolled off the presses on this day fifty years ago, a simple selection of jokes and cartoons.
+Its first edition, cut and pasted using typewriters and Letraset, rolled off the presses on this day in 1961, a simple selection of jokes and cartoons.
 Despite these inauspicious beginnings, Private Eye is still going strong today.
 It is the UK's best-selling current affairs magazine and sells over 200,000 copies a fortnight.
 It continues to poke fun at those in power and expose fakes and frauds of every kind.

 Happy Birthday, Private Eye.
-We are toasting your twisted humour with a Twisted Sobriety, and wishing you fifty more years of success.
+We are toasting your twisted humour with a Twisted Sobriety.

 Chaucer Died on this Day